amjadz/SOS/README.md

 - Used Kotlin to code out the app.
 - Uses Google Maps api to get location data.
+- Map checks for location, if in trouble able to alert primary contact for help.
+- Calender allows for people to set a date and time that they are going on and if they don't check in primary contact is    alerted.
+- Allows users to changre primary contact, add up to three total contacts.
+- Allows to call 9-1-1 in the case of an emergancy.
+- Has an alarm which is set by the user, helps when walking down an ally and the user doesn't feel safe.
+If alarm goes off and user doesn't checkin primary contact is alerted

 ---
 ## Team